ontologyportal/SUMOjEdit/README.md

 =============================
 - You are free to use OpenJDK.
 Latest is JDK23
 - install jEdit.
 On Ubuntu this is "sudo apt-get install jedit"
-- add to your .bashrc\
-  export JEDIT_HOME=/home/myname/.jedit editing "myname" to conform to your machine home
 - Install SigmaKEE as per the [README](https://github.com/ontologyportal/sigmakee/blob/master/README.md)
 - clone SUMOjEdit into your workspace directory
 - edit build.xml to conform to your paths
+- add to your .bashrc\
+  export JEDIT_HOME=/home/myname/.jedit editing "myname" to conform to your machine home\
+  can be performed by: ant append.bashrc on the command line in the top SUMOjEdit directory
 - make sure you don't already have a "catalog" file in your ~/.jedit/modes\
   directory, or if you do, append the contents of ~/workspace/SUMOjEdit/catalog\
   to it
 - Start jEdit normally so that it creates its ${jedit.home} space, then execute "ant" from the top SUMOjEdit directory
 - On the command line execute: java -Xmx10g -Xss1m -jar /usr/share/jedit/jedit.jar\
-  Can also create a .bashrc alias for the above java command
+  Can also create a .bashrc alias for the above java command\
+  alias jedit="java -Xmx10g -Xss1m -jar /usr/share/jedit/jedit.jar"

 Installation-Mac
 =============================